0-BSCode/react-firebase-ts/README.md

 This starter template is inspired by the [react-firebase-template](https://github.com/eddedd88/react-firebase-template) by eddedd88.

 ### TODO
-1. Set up CRUD operations with TodoModel (FE and BE)
+1. Handle error responses from services and controllers
-2. Handle error responses from services and controllers
+2. Theme customization
-3. Theme customization
+3. User roles